vaiwa/3-way-merge/README.md

         value: 123456
     }

+look into tests for more examples

 ## Requirements

 - `Array.isArray(object) -> Boolean` to be implemented (which it is already in modern JavaScript environments)

+## Edge cases
+### Merging arrays
+- Array of simple elements (no object in array) are merged by its values
+- Array of objects with attribute `id` are merged base on their id
+- Array of objects without attribute `id` are merged base on their index